johannes-titz/mimosa/README.md

 [![Build
 Status](https://travis-ci.org/johannes-titz/mimosa.svg?branch=master)](https://travis-ci.org/johannes-titz/mimosa)

-*Mimosa*, the mixed models special agent is a shiny app for 2-level mixed models.
+*Mimosa*, the mixed models special agent, is a shiny app for 2-level mixed models.
 Mixed models are rapidly becoming the gold standard of statistical analysis techniques in the behavioral sciences.
 At the same time there exist few user-friendly software to conduct mixed model